-Democrats: Babies—Unborn or Newborn Are Not Quite Human
+Democrats: Babies—Unborn or Newborn Are Not Quite Human By Bob Bennett

 He made the babies comfortable before he killed them.

-Of course, this law would violate the 14th Amendment, which says, “All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”
+Getting back to the Constitution, the 14th Amendment says, “All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”

 That makes a child a citizen the second it’s born—the much-discussed Birthright Citizenship.
 A citizen is entitled to due process.
 Moreover, the Fifth Amendment guarantees that right to any PERSON: “nor [shall any person] be deprived of life, liberty, or property, without due process of law.”